ychia112/ocp_project/README.md

 After building the 3D grid system, we can start using the data to do 3D convolution.
 I've done this by using the package in Tensorflow.

+### V. 2D Convolution Neural Network (2DConv.py)

+The 3D CNN model requires relatively large space to store 1 training data.
+It turns out that only 500 data points take up more than 60GB of memory, which is not efficient.

+The data of the 2D CNN model contains 3 adjacency matrices:

+1. Distance between atoms.
+2. Angles between atoms.
+3. Diagonal matrix (atomic numbers).